unixorn/awesome-zsh-plugins/README.md

 ### ZLE: Zsh Line Editor

-These plugins change the behavior of the command line editor, either by changing bindings or adding syntax highlighting.
+The primary purpose of these plugins is to change the behavior of the command line editor, either by changing keybindings or adding syntax highlighting.

 * [autopair](https://github.com/hlissner/zsh-autopair) - A ZSH plugin for auto-closing, deleting and skipping over matching delimiters.
 Only tested on ZSH 5.0.2 or later.
 * [autosuggestions](https://github.com/zsh-users/zsh-autosuggestions) - [Fish](https://fishshell.com/)-like fast/unobtrusive autosuggestions for ZSH.